Compliance & Certification (FAQs)

-Libraries must use blocking or filtering technology on all computers with Internet access, including staff workstations.
+Public libraries must use blocking or filtering technology on all computers with Internet access, including staff workstations.
 The blocking or filtering must protect against access to certain visual depictions described below.

-All libraries must hold a public meeting or hearing, as described below, to discuss the Internet safety policy.
+All public libraries must hold a public meeting or hearing, as described below, to discuss the Internet safety policy.